idaholab/moose/framework/doc/content/source/actioncomponents/CylinderComponent.md

 [Physics](Physics/index.md) can be created on this component using the [!param](/ActionComponents/CylinderComponent/physics) parameter.
 This parameter accepts a vector of names of `Physics`.
 The name of the `Physics` is generally found in the innermost block.
-For example, in the snippet below, the diffusion `Physics` is called `diff`.
+For example, in the snippet below, the diffusion `Physics` is called `added_from_component`.

 !listing test/tests/actioncomponents/component_with_physics.i block=Physics

-The cylinder component on which the `diff` [DiffusionCG.md] is active is then created as shown below:
+The cylinder component on which the `component_with_physics` [DiffusionCG.md] is active is then created as shown below:

-!listing test/tests/actioncomponents/component_with_physics.i block=Components
+!listing test/tests/actioncomponents/component_with_physics.i block=ActionComponents

 !syntax parameters /ActionComponents/CylinderComponent